 Iprivask cannot be used interchangeably with other hirudins as they differ in manufacturing process and specific biological activity (ATUs).
 Each of these medicines has its own instructions for use.

-Iprivask, like other anticoagulants, should be used with caution in patients with increased risks of hemorrhage such as those with recent major surgery, organ biopsy or puncture of a non-compressible vessel within the last month; a history of hemorrhagic stroke, intracranial or intraocular bleeding including diabetic (hemorrhagic) retinopathy; recent ischemic stroke, severe uncontrolled hypertension, bacterial endocarditis, a known hemostatic disorder (congenital or acquired, e.g. hemophilia, liver disease) or a history of gastrointestinal or pulmonary bleeding within the past 3 months.
+Iprivask increases the risks of hemorrhage in patients with recent major surgery, organ biopsy or puncture of a non-compressible vessel within the last month; a history of hemorrhagic stroke, intracranial or intraocular bleeding including diabetic (hemorrhagic) retinopathy; recent ischemic stroke, severe uncontrolled hypertension, bacterial endocarditis, a known hemostatic disorder (congenital or acquired, e.g. hemophilia, liver disease) or a history of gastrointestinal or pulmonary bleeding within the past 3 months.

 Antibodies have been reported in patients treated with hirudins.
 Potential for cross-sensitivity to hirudin products cannot be excluded.
-Irritative skin reactions were observed in 9/322 volunteers exposed to Iprivask by subcutaneous injection or IV bolus or infusion in single or multiple administrations of the drug.
+Irritative skin reactions were observed in 9/322 volunteers exposed to Iprivask by subcutaneous injection or intravenous bolus or infusion in single or multiple administrations of the drug.
+The allergic reaction in volunteers consisted of arthralgia, erythema, pruritus, or uticaria.
 Allergic events were reported in <2% of patients who were administered desirudin in Phase III clinical trials.
 Allergic events were reported in 1% of patients receiving unfractionated heparin and 1% of patients receiving enoxaparin.
-Hirudin-specific IgE evaluations may not be indicative of sensitivity to Iprivask as this test was not always positive in the presence of symptoms.
-Very rarely, anti-hirudin antibodies have been detected upon re-exposure to desirudin.
-[See ADVERSE REACTIONS, Non-hemorrhagic Events, Allergic Reactions (6.1)].
-Fatal anaphylactoid reactions have been reported during hirudin therapy.
+Hirudin-specific IgE evaluations may not be indicative of sensitivity to Iprivask as this test was not always positive in the presence of symptoms., Anti-hirudin antibodies have been detected upon re-exposure to desirudin. [see Adverse Reactions (6.1)].
+Fatal anaphylactic reactions have been reported during hirudin therapy.

 In the Phase II and III clinical studies, desirudin was administered to 2159 patients undergoing elective hip replacement surgery to determine the safety and efficacy of Iprivask in preventing VTE in this population.
-Below is the safety profile of the Iprivask 15 mg (q12h) regimen from these 5 multicenter clinical trials.
+Below is the safety profile of the Iprivask 15 mg (q12h) regimen.

-Hemorrhagic Events: The following rates of hemorrhagic events have been reported during clinical trials.
+Hemorrhagic Events [see Warnings and Precautions (5.2)]: The following rates of hemorrhagic events have been reported during clinical trials.

 |15 mg q12h SC